kubernetes/community/contributors/guide/README.md

 It is best to contact your [SIG](#learn-about-sigs) for issues related to the SIG's topic.
 Your SIG will be able to help you much more quickly than a general question would.

-For questions and troubleshooting, please feel free to use any of the methods of communication listed [here](/communication.md).
-The [kubernetes website](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/) also lists this information.
+For general questions and troubleshooting, use the [kubernetes standard lines of communication](/communication.md) and work through the [kubernetes troubleshooting guide](https://kubernetes.io/docs/tasks/debug-application-cluster/troubleshooting/).

 ## GitHub workflow